sugar-sensor/mbed-os-sensor-firmware/README.md

 # About
 Non-invasive sensor prototype to measure blood sugar.
-Horace 2.1 firmware.
+Firmware for the version 2 of the sensor.